Best Ergonomic Tools – Top 7 Picks for All-Day Comfort

 You need to measure your desk’s thickness.
 The Ergotron LX desk clamp fits surfaces between 0.4 and 2.4 inches thick.
 If your desk is thicker, or features a metal crossbar running along the back edge, you will need to drill a hole and use the grommet mount.

 Laptop risers like the Nulaxy C3 raise your device 7 inches to eye level, which drastically shifts the center of gravity.
-Physics dictates that typing directly on this elevated surface will cause bouncing.
+Physics dictates that typing directly on this raised surface will cause bouncing.
 You must use an external Bluetooth keyboard and mouse to work effectively.

 You cannot roll a wheeled office chair over a topographical mat like the Topo.
 The 3D terrain and thick polyurethane foam will trap your casters.
 You must kick the mat under your desk or pull it out of the way before transitioning back to sitting.